uberpixel/Documentation/docs/scene/rnscenenode.rst

 		A change set describes a set of one or more changes that were or will be applied to a scene node.
 Multiple changes might be ORed together

-		* :code:`ChangedGeneric` A generic change (can be anything BUT a change that has an explicit constant)
+		* :code:`Generic` A generic change (can be anything BUT a change that has an explicit constant)
-		* :code:`ChangedFlags`  A change to the scene nodes flags
+		* :code:`Flags`  A change to the scene nodes flags
-		* :code:`ChangedPosition` A change to the scene nodes position, rotation or scale
+		* :code:`Position` A change to the scene nodes position, rotation or scale
-		* :code:`ChangedDependencies` A change to the scene nodes dependencies
+		* :code:`Dependencies` A change to the scene nodes dependencies
-		* :code:`ChangedPriority` A change to the scene nodes priority
+		* :code:`Priority` A change to the scene nodes priority
-		* :code:`ChangedParent` A change to the scene nodes parent
+		* :code:`Parent` A change to the scene nodes parent
-		* :code:`ChangedAttachments` A change to the scene nodes attachments
+		* :code:`Attachments` A change to the scene nodes attachments
-		* :code:`ChangedWorld` A change to the scene nodes world
+		* :code:`World` A change to the scene nodes world